 Appointed to the Board in 2015.
 Thando Mkatshana has more than 25 years of experience in the mining industry.
-His career started with Anglo American Coal in 1988, where he gained extensive experience working in production at various Anglo American collieries.
-He joined Xstrata Coal South Africa (Pty) Ltd in 2003, where he was responsible for the development from feasibility to implementation of the Goedgevonden Colliery (a flagship greenfields project which is a joint venture between ARM Coal (Pty) Ltd and what is now Glencore Operations South Africa (Pty) Ltd).
-Thando worked for Kalagadi Manganese (Pty) Ltd and AccelorMittal South Africa Limited before joining ARM in 2011 as Executive: Coal Operations.
+His career started with Anglo American Coal in 1988 where he gained extensive experience working in production at various Anglo American collieries.
+He joined Xstrata Coal South Africa (Pty) Ltd in 2003 where he was responsible for the development, from feasibility to implementation, of the Goedgevonden Colliery – a flagship greenfields project, which is a joint venture between ARM Coal (Pty) Ltd and what is now Glencore Operations South Africa (Pty) Ltd).
+Thando worked for Kalagadi Manganese (Pty) Ltd and ArcelorMittal South Africa Limited before joining ARM in 2011 as Executive: Coal Operations.
 He was appointed Chief Executive: ARM Coal in 2012 and assumed the additional responsibilities of Chief Executive: ARM Copper in 2015.

 Appointed to the Board in 2005.
 Joaquim Chissano is a former President of Mozambique who has served that country in many capacities, initially as a founding member of the Frelimo movement during that country’s struggle for independence.
-Subsequent to independence in 1975, he was appointed foreign minister and on the death of Samora Machel in 1986 assumed the office of President.
-Frelimo contested and won the multiparty elections in 1994 and 1999, returning Joaquim to the presidency on both occasions.
+Subsequent to independence in 1975, he was appointed Foreign Minister and, on the death of Samora Machel in 1986, assumed the office of President.
+Frelimo contested and won the multi-party elections in 1994 and 1999, returning Joaquim to the presidency on both occasions.
 He declined to stand for a further term of office in 2004.
 His presidency commenced during a devastating civil war and ended with the economy in the process of being reconstructed.
 He served a term as Chairman of the African Union from 2003 to 2004.
-Joaquim is also a Non-executive Director on Harmony’s board.
-In 2006, Joaquim was awarded the annual Chatham House Prize, which is awarded for significant contributions to the improvement of international relations.
+Joaquim is also a Non-executive Director on Harmony’s Board.
+In 2006, Joaquim recieved the annual Chatham House Prize, which is awarded for significant contributions to the improvement of international relations.
 He was the recipient of the inaugural Mo Ibrahim Prize for Achievement in African Leadership in 2007.

 Appointed to the Board in 2004.
-Dr Rejoice Simelane commenced her career at the University of Swaziland, as a lecturer in Economics.
+Dr Rejoice Simelane began her career at the University of Swaziland, as a lecturer in Economics.
 Between 1998 and 2001, she worked at the National Department of Trade and Industry and at the National Treasury.
-She later served in the capacity of Special Adviser, Economics, to the then Premier of Mpumalanga until mid-2004, when she assumed the position of Chief Executive of Ubuntu-Botho Investments.
+She later served in the capacity of Special Adviser: Economics to the then Premier of Mpumalanga until mid-2004 when she assumed the position of Chief Executive of Ubuntu-Botho Investments.
 Rejoice’s current board directorships include Sanlam Limited and Mamelodi Sundowns Football Club.
 A recipient of a CIDA Scholarship and a Fulbright Fellow, she also served as a member of the Presidential Economic Advisory Panel (PEAP) under former President Mbeki until 2009 and also served on the Board of the Council for Medical Schemes from 2008 to 2011.

 Appointed to the Board in 2004.
-Mangisi Gule was appointed Chief Executive of ARM Platinum on 27 February 2005 and in May 2007 he was appointed Chief Executive of ARM Coal, a role which he held until August 2012.
+Mangisi Gule was appointed Chief Executive of ARM Platinum on 27 February 2005 and, in May 2007, he was appointed Chief Executive of ARM Coal, a role he held until August 2012.
 Mangisi was Executive Director: Corporate Affairs until 30 June 2013.
 He has been a Non-executive Director of the Company since 1 July 2013.
-He is now and Independent Non-executive Director of ARM.
-Mangisi has extensive experience in the field of management, training, human resources, communications, corporate affairs and business development.
+He is now an Independent Non-executive Director of ARM.
+Mangisi has extensive experience in the fields of management, training, human resources, communications, corporate affairs and business development.
 Apart from his qualifications in business management from Wits Business School, Mangisi has proven experience in leadership and mentorship.
-He has been a lecturer, as well as Chairman of various professional bodies and a member of various executive committees and associations.
+He has been a lecturer, as well as Chairman of various professional bodies, and a member of various executive committees and associations.
 He has also been an Executive Director and Board member for ARMgold as well as an Executive Director and Board member of Harmony.